Yiting1022/CoolScraper/README.md

 # NTU Courses Web Scraper
-A script to scrape courses that are available on the NTUCOOL.
+A script to scrape courses that are available for public on the NTUCOOL.

 ## Prerequisites